morpheusthewhite/nordpy-plasmoid/README.md

 ## Installation

-Before installing this plasmoid make sure to have `polkit` and `nordpy` (at least version 1.3.2) on your system.
+Before installing this plasmoid make sure to have `polkit` and `nordpy` (at least version 1.3.2) on your system, and the [KDE Extra CMake modules](https://superuser.com/a/912259).

 Then just run `./build.sh`.